 Designed specifically with its destination in mind and carrying just 100 guests, Celebrity Flora will be the most state-of-the-art ship ever to sail the Galapagos Islands.
 Coming May 2019.
 ON SALE NOW.

-Saga Cruises’ first ever new-build ship will bring luxury, adult-only British cruising for 999 passengers.
+Saga Cruises’ first ever new-build ship will bring luxury, adult-only cruising for 999 passengers.
 Spirit of Discovery will sail out of Dover on an inaugural season in the Baltic and Mediterranean.
 ON SALE NOW.

 The sixth Viking Ocean ship promises its 930-guests long stays in port, overnights in the world’s best destinations and fewer sea days on its Mediterranean, Northern Europe and South America itineraries.

 The second ship in Celebrity Cruises’ revolutionary Edge Class will boast 29 world-class dining venues and features first debuted on sister ship, Celebrity Edge, including the Magic Carpet and Rooftop Garden.

 The fifth Princess Cruises Royal class ship launches June 2020, embarking on a season of Mediterranean sailings from Southampton.
 Expect all your favourite Princess Cruises features, including the SeaWalk & Sanctuary.

 Eco-friendly MSC Virtuosa launches in September, featuring an indoor amusement park, an indoor promenade with Vegas-style digital ceiling, outdoor water park and the first contemporary fine art museum at sea.